FactorioCalc/FactorioCalc/docs/guide.rst

 ``setGameConfig('expensive')`` to switch it back to *normal* mode use, ``setGameConfig('normal')``.
-Note that any call to `setGameConfig` replaces all the symbols in the `itm`, `rcp`, `mch`, and `presets` packages so any non symbolic refrences to the old symbols are unlikely to work correctly with the new configuration.
+Note that any call to `setGameConfig` replaces all the symbols in the `itm`, `rcp`, `mch`, and `presets` packages so any non symbolic references to the old symbols are unlikely to work correctly with the new configuration.

 Alternative Configurations and Locale Support